-The current definition of the Reliability Standard was developed by the Panel through stakeholder consultation and was published as part of the CRR final report.129 The Reliability Standard is reproduced in Appendix D of this Issues Paper.
+The current definition of the Reliability Standard103 was developed by the Panel through stakeholder consultation and was published as part of the CRR final report.104 The current Reliability Standard is reproduced in Appendix D of the Draft Report.
+A copy of the new Reliability Standard can be found in Appendix D of this Final Report.
 Since the publication of the CRR in December 2007:

-- a number of power system incidents, including the involuntary load shedding incidents on 29 and 30 January 2009, have been assessed against the Reliability Standard; and - AEMO130 has commenced a process to recalculate the medium-term MRLs that are expected to apply before summer 2010/11.
+- a number of power system incidents, including the involuntary load shedding incidents on 29 and 30 January 2009, have been assessed against the Reliability Standard; and - AEMO has commenced a process to recalculate the medium-term MRLs that are expected to apply before summer 2010/11.